 How does alcohol affect the brain?

 Once alcohol is absorbed in the bloodstream, it travels to the brain resulting in an immediate firing of neurotransmitters.
 Chronic alcohol use changes the brain chemistry and communication systems by rewiring the reward and pleasure pathways in the brain creating more intense cravings for alcohol rather than for natural rewards.
 Addiction results in compulsive and harmful behaviors.
-Depending on the amount of alcohol consumed and the extent of alcohol abuse overtime, alcohol can have devastating effects on the brain ranging from impaired balance and high executive functioning which can be reversed to irreversible damage such as Wernicke-Korsakoff Syndrome, which is a neurological disorder presenting in the clinical tried of memory impairment, ataxia (loss of coordination) and nystagmus (repetitive uncontrolled eye movements).
-Overtime, reversible effects on the brain such as memory recall, fine motor skills, and coordination can become permanent if the individually continues to abuse alcohol.
+Depending on the amount of alcohol consumed, and the extent of alcohol abuse over time, alcohol can have devastating effects on the brain:

 Alcohol abuse treatment

-Seeking professional treatment for your alcohol use disorder (alcohol addiction, alcohol abuse) is the best way to stop drinking.
-Many individuals turn to alcohol (and other substances) as a coping strategy to deal with stress, negative feelings, boredom, and past traumas with no intention of becoming a heavy drinker or addicted to alcohol however alcohol is a very addictive substance and overtime the individual will experience physical withdrawals after abstaining from chronic alcohol use.
+Seeking professional treatment for an alcohol use disorder (alcohol addiction, alcohol abuse) is the best way to stop drinking.
+Many individuals turn to alcohol (and other substances) as a coping strategy to deal with stress, negative feelings, boredom, and past traumas with no intention of becoming a heavy drinker.
+However, alcohol is very addictive.
+Over time, the individual will experience physical withdrawals after abstaining from chronic alcohol use.

 Alcohol abuse treatment initially aims to ease the withdrawal symptoms by close monitoring and prescribing a slow taper of benzodiazepines.
 Benzodiazepines work on the same receptors as alcohol in the brain and can help prevent and worsen the deadly withdrawal effects associated with alcohol.
-If an individual is experiencing withdrawal symptoms he or she will need to be closely monitored in a hospitalized or residential treatment for approximately 72 hours until withdrawal effects are no longer present.
+If an individual is experiencing withdrawal symptoms, they will need to be closely monitored in a hospital or residential treatment for approximately 72 hours.
 Once the acute withdrawal phase is over, treatment aims to identify the underlying triggers resulting in the alcohol abuse behavior.